Quench spectroscopy for Lieb-Liniger bosons in the presence of harmonic trap

 The first term is the periodic lattice potential along $x$ direction, with $k=\pi/a$ the wave vector of the lattice, $a$ the lattice period and $V_x(t)$ the lattice depth which is quenched from $V_x(t=0)=V_x^i$ to $V_x(t>0)=V_x^f$ in the actual experiment.
 The second term is the harmonic potential $V_{HT}$ induced by lattice beams along the transverse $y-z$ directions, with a trapping frequency $\omega$.

 Our experiment starts from preparing a nearly pure $^{87}$Rb BEC with atom number about $8.0 \times 10^4$, scattering length $a_s=100.4a_0$ and temperature below $30~{\rm nK}$.
+Notably, the finite temperature only influences the relative intensity of the excitation spectrum and does not shift the energy positions of the spectral peaks. (see more details in the Supplementary Material~\ref{SM sec.4}).
 Then we load the BEC into a three-dimensional optical lattice formed by three pairs of orthogonal retro-reflected laser beams.
-As illustrated in Fig.\ref{fig:Fig.1}(a), an array of one-dimensional tubes along $x$ direction is generated by two strong lasers along $y$ and $z$ directions, forming 2D optical lattices with lattice depth $V_y=V_z=40\Er$.
+As illustrated in Fig.\ref{fig:Fig.1}(a), an array of one-dimensional tubes along $x$ direction is generated by two strong lasers along $y$ and $z$ directions, forming 2D optical lattices with lattice depth $V_y=V_z=40\Er$, with an uncertainty $5\%\sim10\%$.
 The weighted average atom number in each tube is about $\bar{N}=45$.
 We further add one-dimensional optical lattice $V_x$ (blue) along the tubes to carry out the quench spectroscopy.
 Due to the longitudinal distribution of the $y-z$ lattice beams, a Gaussian profile is superposed to the $x$ lattice, forming a harmonic trap in the center (black dashed line).